 16 Zavolokina, Liudmila; Dolata, Mateusz; Schwabe, Gerhard (2016).
 FinTech - What's in a Name?
-In:Thirty Seventh International Conference on Information Systems, Dublin, Ireland, 11 December 2016 -14 December 2016 following: FinTech describes a broad range of companies who develop technology-centred products that enhance the functionality of financial services as were typically offered by incumbent financial institutions (including banks & non-banking financial companies).
+In:Thirty Seventh International Conference on Information Systems, Dublin, Ireland, 11 December 2016 -14 December 2016 term.
+The area has an amorphous and evolving shape, and it is uncertain if and/or when its boundaries may set.
+However, for the purpose of laying a foundation for understanding its functions and regulatory responses, we summarize the reviewed definitions to arrive at the following: FinTech describes a broad range of companies who develop technology-centred products that enhance the functionality of financial services as were typically offered by incumbent financial institutions (including banks & non-banking financial companies).
 We do not incorporate in this definition the form such enhancements may take, or the motivations for such enhancement, for reasons we will explain in later sections.